swang8/workshop/material/tutorial_data/rad_test.md

 ## Step 5, tsvbam and gstacks
 ### Run tsv2bam to transpose the data so it is stored by locus, instead of by sample.
 We will include paired-end reads using tsv2bam. tsv2bam expects the paired read files to be in the samples directory and they should be named consistently with the single-end reads,e.g. sample_01.1.fq.gz and sample_01.2.fq.gz, which is how process_radtags will output them.
-### Run gstacks: build a paired-end contig from the metapopulation data (if paired-reads provided), align reads per sample, call variant sites in the population, genotypes in each individual.

 Single-end reads:
 ```shell